vmware/flowgate/docs/compile_guide.md

       $ sudo bash build.sh all -version v1.0
    ```

-### Verify your build
+### Step 4: Verify build

-If everything worked properly, you can get the below message:
+If everything works properly, you can get the below message:

    ```
       ...